ngntrgduc/neovim-config/README.md

 ---
 ## Installation

-I use [vim-plug](https://github.com/junegunn/vim-plug) to install plugins because it is easy to use.
+I use [vim-plug](https://github.com/junegunn/vim-plug) to install plugins because it's easy to use.

 There are 2 way to use this config:
 1. Just copy what you need :>.